Melamine Sponge vs. Magic Eraser

 Most recently, I was given a large supply of melamine sponges from SpongeOutlet.com to try.

 They, too, work just as well as the official Mr. Clean Magic Erasers.
-They say they’re “made of 100% identical material as the Mr. Clean Magic Eraser” and they do look and clean identically, in my opinion.
-From their email to me:
+The company says they’re “made of 100% identical material as the Mr. Clean Magic Eraser.”
+And they do look and clean identically, in my opinion.

 We are a private label distributor of Magic Erasers.
 Our company buys the same product from Germany as the Mr. Clean Eraser.

-Melamine foam is the active component of Procter & Gamble’s product Mr. Clean Magic Eraser, as well as other similar cleaning products … The foam is manufactured in Germany by BASF under the name Basotect
+Melamine foam is the active component of Procter & Gamble’s product Mr. Clean Magic Eraser, as well as other similar cleaning products … The foam is manufactured in Germany by BASF under the name Basotect.

-~ Source
+~ Wikipedia

 How I Use A Melamine Sponge Around The House